Jekson90/Asteroids/README.md

 This is simple remake old VideoGame Asteroids 1979.
 Game made in Unity3D ver.
 2020.3 using C# without any libraries.

-Task:
-Тестовое задание "Asteroids 1979"
+Task: "Asteroids 1979"
-Вам необходимо самостоятельно с нуля написать игру с приложенного видео на Unity. Написать сопроводительную документацию. Загрузить проект на гитхаб.
-– Сторонние фреймворки использовать нельзя
+You need to develop the game on Unity as in 1979.
+Write supporting documentation.
+Upload it on GitHub.
+– Don't use another FrameWorks
-– Версия Unity 2020.3.1f1 (или последний LTS)
+– Unity Version 2020.3.1f1 must be

 If you have any problems I give ref.
 Yandex.Disk full archive: https://disk.yandex.ru/d/AOuTVQbJy47X0w